How to find date difference in PostgreSQL

 DATE_PART() PostgreSQL DateDiff

-In the above query to compute the months between two dates, the first (DATE_PART(‘YEAR’, DATE ‘2023-01-01’) – DATE_PART(‘YEAR’, DATE ‘2022-10-02’)) function extracts the year between two dates, and then returned year is multiplied by 12.
+In the above query to compute the months between two dates, the first (DATE_PART(‘YEAR’, DATE ‘2023-01-01’) – DATE_PART(‘YEAR’, DATE ‘2022-10-02’)) function extracts the year between two dates, and then the returned year is multiplied by 12.

-Then the second (DATE_PART(‘MONTH’, DATE ‘2023-01-01’) – DATE_PART(‘MONTH’, DATE ‘2022-10-02’)) function extracts the month between two dates and then adds the result of the first DATE_PART() function to the second result returned by second DATE_PART() function.
+Then the second (DATE_PART(‘MONTH’, DATE ‘2023-01-01’) – DATE_PART(‘MONTH’, DATE ‘2022-10-02’)) function extracts the month between two dates and then adds the result of the first DATE_PART() function to the second result returned by the second DATE_PART() function.

 Let’s understand each part of the above query to know how months are calculated using the DATE_PART() function:

-• This part (DATE_PART(‘YEAR’, DATE ‘2023-01-01’) – DATE_PART(‘YEAR’, DATE ‘2022-10-02’)) returns the year as 1 and multiplied by 12 which is 12 * 1 = 12.
+• This part (DATE_PART(‘YEAR’, DATE ‘2023-01-01’) – DATE_PART(‘YEAR’, DATE ‘2022-10-02’)) returns the year as 1, and when multiplied by 12, the result is 12 * 1 = 12.

-• And this part (DATE_PART(‘MONTH’, DATE ‘2023-01-01’) – DATE_PART(‘MONTH’, DATE ‘2022-10-02’)) month as -9 then this -9 is added to 12 which is 12-9 =3.
+• And this part (DATE_PART(‘MONTH’, DATE ‘2023-01-01’) – DATE_PART(‘MONTH’, DATE ‘2022-10-02’)) yields a month of -9.
+Then, this -9 is added to 12, which equals 12 – 9 = 3.

-So the months between two dates ‘2023-01-01‘ and ‘2022-10-02’ is 3.
+So the months between the two dates ‘2023-01-01‘ and ‘2022-10-02’ are 3.

 The syntax is given below.